 In general, if we need to convert MXF files with FFmpeg, we have to create a filter which is capable of JPEG2000 decoding and to compile FFmpeg with source codes with that filter.
 Currently JPEG2000 decoding at FFmpeg is done via OpenJPEG library, which is sofisticated, but quite slow, because J2K algorithm is complicated and CPU-based processing just can't give good performance even at multithreading, and this is vitally important for realtime applications.

-Slow performance of FFmpeg with OpenJPEG was the reason why we've implemented FFmpeg filter for MXF decoding on GPU.
+Slow performance of FFmpeg with OpenJPEG was the reason why we've implemented FFmpeg filter for MXF decoding on CUDA.
 That solution is fully based on our JPEG2000 decoder from Fastvideo SDK and is fast at J2K decoding.

 Current version of our FFmpeg J2K codec (which is called Fastvideo_J2K) is working with MXF files to accomplish J2K decoding or transcoding on GPU.
 We've implemented on CUDA just J2K decoding part, all the rest is done by FFmpeg.
-That solution is ready and we are testing it right now, so it should be released on Q2/2019.
+That solution is ready and we are testing it right now, so it should be released on Q3/2019.
 You will see that info here soon.